mentria-ai/website/.github/OCTOBEATS-SETUP-GUIDE.md

 ---

-**🎵 Happy audio generating!** Your ACE-Step workflow is ready to create amazing music from GitHub issues.
+**🎵 Happy audio generating!** Your OctoBeats workflow is ready to create amazing music from GitHub issues.